Live Well Kids

 Garden Education – Garden education curriculum delivered throughout the school year

 Physical Education – Fun activities that build endurance and encourage participation

 - Attend five training sessions during the year

 - Schedule lesson delivery with teachers and implement lessons in classrooms

 - Interact with the garden coordinator and students during planting, harvesting and clean-up

 - Conduct monthly taste tests at the school

 - Assist in leading physical activities

-For more information regarding the Beach Cities Health District visit us online at www.bchd.org.
+For more information regarding the Beach Cities Health District, go to www.bchd.org.